 Eating well and exercising have always been part of maintaining healthy cholesterol levels.
 However, because the new guidelines go into such depth about the use of statins to control cholesterol, some people feel that discussions about lifestyle have fallen by the wayside.

-However, in addition to the risk estimator providing an icebreaker between doctor and patient to talk about diet and exercise, the ACC/AHA committee also released other guidelines last year focused on lifestyle and obesity.
-The guidelines include therapies supported by many doctors.
+However, in addition to the risk estimator providing an icebreaker between doctor and patient to talk about diet and exercise, the ACC/AHA committee also released other guidelines last year focused on

 “I make sure that with all my patients when we’re even considering drug therapy, they have to understand that statin use is on the backdrop of aggressive lifestyle modification,” Cohen said.
 “That you can’t just take a statin and sit on your butt and eat cheesecake.”